UMR-CNRS-7267/Metacongo_Paper/README.md

 #fastqc on these files
 $ fastqc *gz -t X # when X is the number of threads you want to use

-# If you have a cluster with slurm (see Scripts folder for a script named fastqc_filtered_data_slurm.sh)
+# If you have a cluster with slurm (see Scripts folder for a script named fastqc_filtered_data_slurm.sh) and sbatch fastqc_filtered_data_slurm.sh to run it

 ```